A Simple Beginning

 100+ Men Who Care Central Oregon

 Steve Shropshire, Marinus Koning, and David Lenke started the 100+ Men Who Care Central Oregon chapter after admiring the success of the local 100+ Women Who Care group.
 We were looking for ways to give back to our Central Oregon community, and this simple but effective model seemed the perfect way to do it.
-Today the organization is lead by a board of directors consisting of David Blair, Joe Davis, Jacob Green, Peter Hall, John Holmberg, Henrik Jahn, Marinus Koning, Gary North, Steve Shropshire, John Swanson, Joel Thomas.
+Today the organization is lead by a board of directors consisting of David Blair, Joe Davis, Jacob Green, Peter Hall, John Holmberg, Henrik Jahn, Marinus Koning, Gary North, Steve Shropshire, John Swanson, Joel Thomas, and Derek Beauvais.

 We invite the men of Central Oregon to join us as we seek to do great things for our community!